DaveTrost/about-me/README-ROCK-PAPER-SCISSORS.md

 - limit bet amount
 - stop game if either player runs out of money
 - add and subtract money from the "Stack"s

+## Parking Lot

+- the user's last play is not sufficiently clear.
+Try leaving a muted border there until the next choice is made.
+- the play area is still too large.
+Move the you win / i win messages